MicrosoftDocs/azure-devops-docs/docs/package/collaborate-with-packages.md

 These questions aren't just applicable to newly growing teams.
 If you're an established team with a legacy codebase, you may be asking these same questions as you're being asked to deliver more value, ever faster.
 Regardless of your situation, componentization can help you build a codebase that scales to the size of your team and the speed of today's development.

-In this article, we'll explore how binary composition through package management can help you manage and share your external dependencies, your OSS, and your isolated shared components.
+In this article, we'll explore how binary composition through Azure Artifacts can help you manage and share your external dependencies, your OSS, and your isolated shared components.

 ## Components and composition